-Throughout the 90 minute professional discussion, the end-point assessor will review the apprentice's competence in all of the pass criteria outlined below as a minimum, therefore, apprentices should prepare for the professional discussion by considering how the criteria can be met.
-The apprentice can only achieve a distinction by covering all of the distinction criteria, which are outlined in the distinction rows.
+Throughout the 90-minute professional discussion underpinned by a portfolio of evidence, the assessor will review the apprentice's competence in the criteria outlined below.

+Apprentices should prepare for the professional discussion underpinned by a portfolio of evidence by considering how the criteria can be met.

-Industry and food trends Assessment criteria (Pass) IFT1 Explains the factors which influence the development of dishes and menus (K1) IFT2 Describes how the preparation, cooking and finishing of complex dishes are influenced by different skills and techniques, culinary science and contemporary styles (K23, S1) Assessment criteria (Distinction) IFT3 Compares the factors which influence the development of dishes and menus and identify those factors that have the most influence (K1)
+Industry and food trands muusu y anu 100u trenus

+IFT1 Explains the factors which influence the development of dishes and menus (K1)

+IFT2 Describes how the preparation, cooking and finishing of complex dishes are influenced by different skills and techniques, culinary science and contemporary styles (K23, S1)

+IFT3 Compares the factors which influence the development of dishes and menus and identify those factors that have the most influence (K1)